Killeshin: Hiberno-Romanesque architecture

 The ancient monastery was destroyed in the 11th century and all that remains is a beautifully carved 12th-century doorway: one of the finest examples of hiberno-Romanesque architecture in Ireland.

 No trace remains of the 105 ft round tower believed to have once been the tallest in Ireland which stood next to the monastery, it was demolished by an 18th-century landowner who was afraid that the tower could collapse and injure his cattle.
-It is said that ten counties can be seen from the hill above Killeshin.
+It is said that ten counties can be seen from atop Slievemargy, the hill above Killeshin.

 Public transport

 Bus

 From January 1st, 2023 Local Link route 897 Kilkenny - Carlow - Athy serves the village several times daily.

 Until April 2019 the village was served by the Buggy Coaches Castlecomer-Crettyard-Carlow bus route with one journey into Carlow in the morning and one back in the afternoon.
 On Saturdays there were two journeys each way.

 Rail

 The nearest rail services may be accessed at Carlow railway station approximately 6 kilometres distant.